How to Fix Error 0x800F0902 in Windows 7, 8.1, 10, and 11 – A Complete Step-by-Step Guide

 Download and install the appropriate version (x64 or x86).

-Command prompt as administrator:
+Command Prompt as an administrator:

 If none of the above methods work, use the official Microsoft tool: